-Under the terms of the Pfizer Collaboration Agreement, we received an aggregate of \$28.0 million in upfront payments and milestone payments in the year ended December 31, 2018 and an aggregate of \$3.7 million in payments in the year ended December 31, 2019, including \$1.2 million in connection with an amendment to the Pfizer Collaboration Agreement in December 2019 to initiate work on a new Target and for reimbursement of expenses incurred for work on another Target.
-We are entitled to receive up to an additional \$37.5 million in option payments if Pfizer exercises its options for all Targets.
-We are also entitled to receive up to \$225.0 million in development milestones and up to \$550.0 million in sales-based milestones for all designated Targets.
+Under the terms of the Pfizer Collaboration Agreement, we received an upfront non-refundable payment and certain additional payments totaling \$28.0 million in 2018 in exchange for use of the Company's technology license and to fund Pfizer-related research as defined within the agreement.
+We are also eligible to receive up to an additional \$37.5 million in non-refundable option payments if Pfizer exercises its options for all targets under the agreement.
+Pfizer has exercised options for \$4.9 million as of December 31, 2020.
+The options are recognized as revenue over the estimated period of performance.
+We are also entitled to receive up to \$225 million in development milestone payments and up to \$550 million in sales-based milestone payments for all designated targets.
 In addition, we are eligible to receive, on net sales of PROTAC targeted protein degrader-related products, mid- to high-single digit tiered royalties, which may be subject to reductions.
+Pfizer paid us \$1.2 million in December 2019 and \$3.0 million in 2020 relating to adding additional targets into the collaboration.

 Unless earlier terminated, the Pfizer Collaboration Agreement will expire upon the expiration of all royalty obligations thereunder.
 The royalty period for each product developed under the Pfizer Collaboration Agreement will expire on a country-by-country basis upon the later of (1) the expiration of the last-to-expire valid patent claim that claims or covers the composition of matter of a compound contained within such product or (2) ten years after the first commercial sale with respect to such product.
-Pfizer has the right to terminate the Pfizer Collaboration Agreement for convenience in its entirety or with respect to a specific target on 60 days' prior notice.
+Pfizer has the right to terminate the Pfizer Collaboration Agreement, in its entirety or with respect to a specific target on 60 days' prior notice.
 Either we or Pfizer may terminate the Pfizer Collaboration Agreement, in its entirety or with respect to a specific target, if the other party is in material breach and such breach is not cured within the specified cure period.
 In addition, either we or Pfizer may terminate the Pfizer Collaboration Agreement in the event of specified insolvency events involving the other party.
 If Pfizer terminates the agreement in its entirety or as a result of our uncured material breach or our insolvency, Pfizer retains its license with respect to Targets for which it has exercised an option (unless Pfizer elects otherwise), subject to reduced payment obligations.